- hold an honours baccalaureate or equivalent with a minimum of a B+ average (based on Carleton University CGPA grade scale).

 - demonstrate a commitment to and aptitude for political management through prior involvement in party or campus politics, grassroots organization, political advocacy, or similar experience.

 Although there is no formal second language requirement for the degree, individuals preparing for political professions in Canada should have or develop a facility in French.

-Applicants whose first language is not English, or who have not completed a previous degree at an English-language university must demonstrate fluency in English via any one of the criteria outlined in the general regulations of the Graduate calendar.
+Applicants whose first language is not English, or who have not completed a previous degree at an English-language university must demonstrate fluency in English via any one of the criteria outlined on the Graduate Admissions website.

 Our program requires:

 |Transcript(s)||All post-secondary transcripts are required and should be sent to Graduate Admissions.
 Unofficial transcripts are acceptable when first applying.
 Official transcripts are required when offer of admission is made.|